Featured image credit: pinterest.ph

 In many tribes, women's tattoos were both symbols of beauty and proof that they were of no value to neighboring tribes.

-Indigenous tattooing has all but vanished globally, but in Europe and North America, tattoos have experienced a revival in recent years.
 The reasons for this are unclear, but it is clear that tattooing in the ancient world shared many similarities with modern tattooing.

-Tattooing may have spread through migration and nomadic peoples: women from various gypsy tribes in India and the Middle East were specialized tattooists.
+Tattooing may have spread through migration and nomadic peoples: women from various Gypsy tribes in India and the Middle East were specialized tattooists.

 For centuries, they provided tattoos to residents and pilgrims from as far away as Eastern Europe.
 At the start of the Christian era, the Scythians were also responsible for spreading tattooing from Siberia to Eastern Europe.